 What is a heart attack?

-A heart attack, or myocardial infarction, is a life-threatening condition in which the heart tissue does not receive enough oxygen.
+A heart attack, or myocardial infarction, happens when the heart tissue does not receive enough oxygen.
 This lack of oxygen causes serious damage (infarction) to the heart muscle (myocardium) and its ability to function effectively.
 Coronary artery disease, more commonly referred to as atherosclerotic heart disease, is the most common cause of heart attack and the leading cause of death for both men and women in the United States.
 A heart attack occurs every 40 seconds in the U.S.—half of all first-time heart attacks are fatal?

 The most common symptom of heart attack—chest pain—is a direct result of the heart muscle not getting enough oxygen-rich blood.
-The heart is a muscle that requires a steady supply of oxygen in order for it to pump blood effectively to the rest of body.
+The heart is a muscle that requires a steady supply of oxygen in order for it to pump blood effectively to the rest of the body.
 Oxygen is supplied to the heart by blood that flows through the coronary arteries.
 Coronary artery disease can seriously reduce blood flow through those arteries.
 It is due to the buildup of plaque on the coronary artery walls (atherosclerosis).

-There are no symptoms of coronary artery disease until the arteries are narrow enough to restrict blood flow or a blood clot that blocks blood flow to the heart.
-Angina is a type of chest pain that occurs when the heart is not getting enough oxygen.
+There are no symptoms of coronary artery disease until the arteries are narrow enough to restrict blood flow or a blood clot blocks blood flow to the heart.
+Angina is a type of chest pain that occurs when the heart muscle is not getting enough oxygen-rich blood.
 Having angina may mean that you are at increased risk for a future heart attack or that a heart attack may occur soon.

 Seek immediate medical care (call 911) if you, or someone you are with, have heart attack symptoms, such as chest pain and difficulty breathing, which may be combined with dizziness, sweating, fainting and anxiety.

 What are the symptoms of a heart attack?